cerebellamap/Gene2Cere/README.md

 ### 4. Install the Python and R dependency packages necessary to run the scripts.
 Note: All Python dependency packages are listed in the key resources table.
 We have also provided two YAML files named ‘Gene2Cere-env.yaml’ and ‘requirements_r.yaml‘ in the repository with the minimum environment to run the scripts.
+Note that for the installation of some R packages refer to requirements_r.yaml, which contains the r packages that need to be installed, and then install them using the   ` BiocManager::install("xxx ") ` command.
+If an error occurs, refer to the protocols Troubleshooting section.

 ## Step2: Input preparation
 Select the path of your input file and obtain the gene expression matrix and the sample information matrix with IDPs will be generated in the example output file located in '/home/user/Gene2Cere/Output/'.
 This placement can be changed directly by providing output_dir=yourpath or by changing in the Gene2Cere.py script.